TallKite/linnstrument-firmware/README.md

 *Troubleshooting:*
 * *(1) While importing or exporting, don't play your Linnstrument.*
+* *(2) To import, in your DAW, your Linnstrument must be enabled as a midi output device (not just input).*
-* *(2) Your DAW must be able to handle a midi file that uses multiple midi channels.*
+* *(3) Your DAW must be able to handle a midi file that uses multiple midi channels.*
+* *(4) When importing, first exit all web browsers in case a webmidi page sends rouge NRPN or polypressure messages.*
-* *(3) When importing, slowing down your DAW's playback speed sometimes helps.
+* *(5) When importing, slowing down your DAW's playback speed sometimes helps.
 Likewise, when exporting, speeding up your DAW's recording speed can help.*
-* *(4) The All User Settings export is meant for migrating from an old Linnstrument to a new one.
+* *(6) The All User Settings export is meant for migrating from an old Linnstrument to a new one.
 It will only work if the OS version on the old one matches the OS version on the new one (or more precisely, if the data structure versions match).*
-* *(5) If you get "IMPORT FAILURE" followed by 2 numbers, the 2nd number says which midi message in the import file caused the failure.
+* *(7) If you get "IMPORT FAILURE" followed by 2 numbers, the 2nd number says which midi message in the import file caused the failure.
 For example, 7 means the 7th midi message.*
-* *(6) When importing, first exit all web browsers in case a webmidi page sends rouge NRPN or polypressure messages.*
-* *(7) MicroLinn imports data via polyphonic pressure messages.
+* *(8) MicroLinn imports data via polyphonic pressure messages.
 If you have connected something else to your Linnstrument that also sends polypressure messages, there is a small possibility of confusion.
 If after an import there is no sucess or failure scrolling message, to avoid confusion either set Allow Importing to OFF, or disconnect the Linnstrument's power and reconnect it.*

 *The 16 sequencer projects can be imported and exported as usual via the updater app as *.lpr files.
 When you export, the filename of microtonal projects should probably contain the edo, since it won't sound right in the wrong edo.
 The AllUserSettings export does not export the current sequencer project, so to export it save it as one of the 16 projects.*